jfrancos/crancos/README.md

 ### This is a "proof of concept", not a release

 There is still a lot to do here.
-My priorities at the moment:
+Priorities at the moment:
 - Schemaless.
 Right now Fauna/GraphQL needs to know about a schema, as well as RxDB, and this seems unnecessary, especially since you're not directly using GraphQL to retrieve or manipulate data.
 I have two main ideas here:
    - Adapt RxDB's [CouchDB replication plugin](https://github.com/pubkey/rxdb/blob/master/src/plugins/replication-couchdb.ts) to FQL and tell RxDB we're using any old object
    - Instead of using RxDB, create something from scratch that has an interface similar to [useArray](https://github.com/kitze/react-hanger/blob/master/README-ARRAY.md#usearray) and implements replication similar to CouchDB